Guide to Using Ami

 common questions are likely to receive a relevant response.
 Note that Ami has

-and progress in AI technology.
+progress in AI technology.

 Time: